Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 | **azure.activedirectory**.user-group.allowed-groups              | Expected user groups that an authority will be granted to if found in the response from the MemeberOf Graph API Call. |

 ### Web application
-Based on Azure AD as a Web application, it uses OAuth2 authorization code flow to authentication, and authorizes resources based on the groups or roles claim in the access token.
+Based on Azure AD as a Web application, it uses OAuth2 authorization code flow to authentication, and authorizes resources based on the groups in the access token.
 This starter provides a convenient way to quickly access resource servers.
-1. Resource servers should be registered as `ClientRegistration`.
-2. In Controller, `@RegisteredOAuth2AuthorizedClient` can be used to  get `OAuth2AuthorizedClient`.
-   `OAuth2AuthorizedClient` contains accessToken to access related client resource.

 ####  Configure application.yml:
 ```yaml